Houston Child Custody Lawyer

 You can rely on our law firm to get you through this difficult experience.

-Call our Houston law firm today at (832) 864-9296 to schedule a free initial phone consultation with our compassionate child custody lawyer!
+Call our Houston law firm today at (832) 864-9296 to schedule a personalized consultation with our compassionate child custody lawyer!

 How is Child Custody Determined in Houston, TX?

 In Houston, Texas, child custody is also referred to as conservatorship, and parents are referred to as conservators.
 When determining conservatorship, a judge may grant either joint managing conservatorship or sole managing conservatorship.

 If granted custody or conservatorship, a parent will have the right to:

 - Obtain information from the other parent regarding the child’s education, welfare, and health